 is a wholly owned company of Heriot-Watt University providing MBA, MSc and DBA programmes globally.
 It is one of the largest distance learning MBA programmes in the world.
 Research is conducted via the DBA programme.

 School of Mathematical and Computer Sciences (MACS)

-Combining the research concentration in actuarial and financial mathematics within the School of Mathematical & Computer Sciences with the strength in accountancy, finance and investment within the School of Management & Languages brings together a large critical mass of experts in finance.
+Combining the research concentration in actuarial and financial mathematics within the School of Mathematical and Computer Sciences with the strength in accountancy, finance and investment within the Edinburgh Business School brings together a large critical mass of experts in finance.
 Heriot-Watt University works closely with the financial sector offering considerable expertise and wide experience.
-Heriot-Watt University hosts the Scottish Financial Risk Academy (SFRA), the Centre for Finance and Investment, and the Genetics and Insurance Research Centre.
+Heriot-Watt University hosts the Scottish Financial Risk Academy (SFRA)

 School of Energy, Geoscience, Infrastructure and Society (EGIS)

 Planning and urban design are fundamental to shaping our cities and towns and have a pivotal role in achieving important development objectives, such as a wealthier and fairer, healthier and safer society.
 The mission of the Centre of Excellence in Sustainable Building Design